 On the other hand, for a kitten, remember that there is less of a snout, so the light areas can just focus on the upper lip and the mouth.
 The next thing that you should remember is that you should delineate the nose.

 When you are looking to make sure that the nose looks good, make sure that you choose a dark color such as black or a warm dark brown.

 Just shade in the area of the nose that includes the nostrils and the bump of the nose directly between them, without going any higher.
 This gives your kid the proper dog or kitty nose.
 For a cat's nose, think about making the nose even shorter and shallower.

-Remember that details are the name of the game when you are doing animal face painting.
-If you are trying to get a certain facial expression across (friendly puppy, fierce tiger, etc) play with the eyebrows a little bit.
+Remember that details are the name of the game when you are painting.
+If you are trying to get a certain facial expression across (friendly puppy, fierce tiger, etc.) play with the eyebrows a little bit.
 Draw in high black eyebrows for surprise, and lower ones for menace.

 When you want to do a puppy, for example, to get the long snout, color a pale stripe that covers the forehead, goes down between the eyes and fans out into an oval that covers the nose, the lower cheeks and most of the face.